 The museum features many one-of-a-kind artifacts including the Gemini VIII spacecraft, Neil Armstrong’s Gemini and Apollo spacesuits, and an Apollo 11 moon rock.
 The museum is also home to two full-size aircraft, both of which were flown by Mr. Armstrong.
 A 15-year-old Armstrong learned to fly at Port Koneta, a long-gone Wapakoneta airfield.
 He flew a yellow Aeronca Champion now on exhibit at the museum.

 This is no static museum; it is filled with motion and sound.
-There are seven interactive exhibits, ten audio/visual elements, and three simulators.
+There are seven interactive exhibits, ten audio/visual elements, and two simulators.
 Visitors can practice landing the lunar module and space shuttle, or docking the Gemini capsule, as Neil Armstrong did in 1966.
 Adults will find the simulators just as challenging and entertaining as the kids do.
 The 56-foot dome in the center of the museum houses the Astro Theater, a unique venue that allows guests to enjoy the 25-minute documentary about Apollo 11’s lunar landing (COVID-19 has affected this feature).
 There is no additional charge for the simulators or the film.